strangepy/strangepy.github.io/services.md

+---
+layout: page
+title: Services
-Please find a list of services below.
+subtitle: Please find a list of services below.
+---

 # Web Performance
 Consulting on the performance of your website or web application.